-Horse Racing: How to Read Racecards
+How to Read Racecards at Horse Races

-What are Racecards?
+What are racecards?

 In horse racing, racecards are used to give information about the races and the particular horses running in them.
 They're often, and traditionally, shown in newspapers but are becoming more and more popular on the internet as betting websites display their own racecards.

-What are actually shown on the racecards?
+What is actually shown on the racecards?

 In regards to the races specifically, all racecards will feature: